bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           experiences and commerce platforms is a costly proposition as you add new digital channels, suppliers and distributors.
 It often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
-Above provides a no code, serverless to aggregate and make senses of key data from your back office systems.
+Above provides a no code, serverless workspace ingest mix and serve key data from your back office systems.
           With it, you can: